dougachrist/learning_journal/LJ-code201-day3.md

 ###What did I learn today:

 Today we did some cool stuff.
+And it was the best